In this article, we want to teach you to install an Apache web server on AlmaLinux 8 and Set up the Apache Virtual Host file.

 You will see a page similar to this:

-At this point, you learn How to install an Apache web server on AlmaLinux 8.
-Also, for more information, you learn how to set up Apache virtual hosts on AlmaLinux 8.
+At this point, you have learned to install an Apache web server on AlmaLinux 8.
+Also, you have learned to create the Apache virtual host file on your server.
+Hope you enjoy using it.